-Some parents notice a lack of physical fitness in their child because of all the time the child spends cozied up to the computer or Xbox.
+As a parent you may suspect a lack of physical fitness in your child because of all the time he spends cozied up to the computer or Xbox (unless, perhaps, they are playing with a virtual reality headset and moving around the room at least).
 Maybe when you suggest outdoor play or indoor exercise they moan Do I have to, mom?
 I’m in the middle of a videogame with my friend!

-Your parental prerogative allows you to force them outside or into action, but be aware of the covetousness this creates in the child’s mind if that is all you do.
+Your parental prerogative allows you to force them outside or into action, but notice the covetousness this creates in the child’s mind if that is all you do.
 They begin to imagine videogames as the most valuable use of their time and turn play and physical activity into a chore.
-Engaging in real physicality is vital to our children’s health.
+Engaging them in real physicality is vital to our children’s health.
 Don’t let technology make your child’s body seem superfluous to them.

 A two-step approach to ameliorate this negative distinction in the child’s mind between technology and exercise is first to create the expectation in your home that videogames will be limited and then to create incentives for the child’s physical activity, exercise, or play.